-I can't believe I forgot that I so need extra sunlight.
-But I did.
+Man, I forgot that I so need extra sunlight.

-Way back in 1986 we lived in the mountains with endless dark winters inside a dark house, one facing north, one with not enough windows and in the middle of one winter I became a sorry, weepy mess.
+Way back in 1986 we lived in the mountains with endless winters inside a dark house, one facing north and with not enough windows.
+And by the middle of one winter?
+I became a sorry, weepy mess.
 But then I read about the seasonal disorder thing and began taking walks again, even on cloudy days, and sat in front of windows and underneath lights (and all that good stuff) and got better.

-Well, this past week I reread my diary from 2007 and was amazed at all the entries describing walks around the block and to stores and the library and Burger King down the way there in our previous town.
+Well, this past week I reread my diary from 2007 and was amazed at all the entries describing walks around the block and to stores, the library and Burger King down the way.
 A whole different life than my current one!
-Seems I was always going somewhere, seems I was always happy, seems I was never as overwhelmed, moody and snippy as I've been here on this farm lately.
+Seems I was always going somewhere, nearly always happy, seems I was never as overwhelmed, moody and snippy as I've been here on this farm lately.

-Now, at first I surmised that I missed our old town, the one 20 minutes away, where we lived nearly 15 years.
-They had lots of stores there and things to do and they even had sidewalks.
+Now, at first I surmised that I missed our old town where we lived nearly 15 years.
+They had lots of stores there and activities and they even had sidewalks.
 (The only sidewalks here in this country place are nearer downtown.)

-I'd been relying on my nightly dose of Vitamin D from a pill, but sunlight (even faint sunlight through clouds of which we've had many since June) will always trump pills... and I'd not been spending hours in front of windows and surrounding myself with light, not lately, and my resulting moodiness had parked me on the couch in our darkish living room, only making things worse (just ask poor ol' Tom who's been nearly nagged into a coma).
+I'd been relying on my nightly dose of Vitamin D3 from a pill, but sunlight (even faint sunlight through clouds) will always trump pills and I'd not been spending hours in front of windows and surrounding myself with light, not lately, and my resulting moodiness had parked me on the couch in our darkish living room, only worsening things.

 P.S.
 Yes, I know about the special lamps out there for folks like me.
 I've just always been too cheap to buy one and probably too paranoid about the safety of them.
 But we'll see how things go the next few weeks.